Woolworth (Ireland): Withdrawal from the Republic

-In 1983, Woolworths informed staff of its intention to pick 37 freehold branches to be sold.
+In 1983, Woolworth informed staff of its intention to pick 37 freehold branches to be sold.
 When news broke in April 1984 that the Grafton Street branch had been sold for IR£4.75 million few were surprised.
 It occupied a prime spot, and its IR£1.6 million annual turnover had long been eclipsed by its neighbour across the River Liffey in Henry Street, where sales had just topped IR£4m for the first time.
 Grafton Street had the equivalent of 30 full-time staff, all of whom were given the option of redundancy or a transfer to a neighbouring store.
 Most considered this a sad but acceptable sacrifice if it meant that judgement day had passed.

-On 25 July 1984, Woolworths announced it would withdraw from the Republic altogether, arguing that almost all of the stores were loss-making and could no longer be considered viable.
-Semi-state bodies such as Córus Trácthála Teo (CTT), which championed the efforts of many small manufacturing concerns supplying Woolworths, were also oddly silent.
-In 1981, CTT had forecast that the IR£2.5m worth of Irish-made goods sold from Woolworths counters per annum would rise to IR£7m in 1982 and had expected further growth to rise to IR£15m over the next five years, but such optimistic hopes were dashed.
+On 25 July 1984, Woolworth announced it would withdraw from the Republic altogether, arguing that almost all of the stores were loss-making and could no longer be considered viable.
+Semi-state bodies such as Córus Trácthála Teo (CTT), which championed the efforts of many small manufacturing concerns supplying Woolworth, were also oddly silent.
+In 1981, CTT had forecast that the IR£2.5m worth of Irish-made goods sold from Woolworth counters per annum would rise to IR£7m in 1982 and had expected further growth to rise to IR£15m over the next five years, but such optimistic hopes were dashed.
 All of the 18 remaining stores in the Republic closed on 6 October 1984 and resulted in 277 jobs being lost.

-In August 1996, market research was undertaken by Woolworths investigating opportunities to re-enter the Republic of Ireland market.
+In August 1996, market research was undertaken by Woolworths Group investigating opportunities to re-enter the Republic of Ireland market.
 About 32 potential locations were identified that could support a Woolworths store.
 However, the project did not proceed beyond the market research phase.